leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 <img src="dsp_wg_1.jpg" width="25%" height="25%">
 <img src="dsp_wg_2.jpg" width="25%" height="25%">

-If you have any question or suggestion, please contact me!
+If you have any question or suggestion, please contact me at leniad2[@]hotmail.com!

+v1.0